-The traditional banking models focus on bank runs when it comes to banks' commitment to allow depositors to withdraw funds without prior notice (Diamond and Dybvig, 1983; Allen and Gale, 2004b; Goldstein and Pauzner, 2005).
+and Gale, 2004b; Goldstein and Pauzner, 2005).
 A key model ingredient is the illiquidity of bank assets, which causes the coordination failure among the depositors.
 Deposit outflow triggers inefficient liquidation of assets, but deposit inflow is not a concern.
-To distinguish our model from the literature, we allow the bank can freely adjust its assets so coordination failure does not happen.
-The deposit risk matters because the deposit shocks feed into the trajectory of bank equity capital and managing such risks is important under equity issuance costs.8 Even deposit inflow can be problematic due to the uncertainty of whether the new deposits will stay or flow out in the future.
+To distinguish our model from the literature, we allow the bank to freely adjust its assets so coordination failure does not happen.
+The deposit risk matters because the deposit shocks feed into the trajectory of bank equity capital, and managing such risks is important under equity issuance costs.
+Even deposit inflow can be problematic due to the uncertainty of whether the new deposits will stay or flow out in the future.